joshua-mcfield99/Dasmoto_Arts-Crafts/README.md

 - HTML
 - CSS

+I have made some minor adjustments to the styling to make it look better and be more responsive, I have also added a footer with some infomation as to how to contact me, but here is my linkedin: https://www.linkedin.com/in/josh-mcfield-366875222/

 take a look at my git here: https://github.com/joshua-mcfield99

-I hope you enjoy looking through this code as much as i enjoyed making it.
+I hope you enjoy looking through this code and page as much as i enjoyed making it.